 Coding Assistance in TypeScript

 *.d.ts files, and highlights source code within such files according to the predefined colors.
 You can change colors and fonts at any time.
-For more information, see Configuring Fonts and Colors.
+For more information, see Configure fonts and colors.

 ReSharper also takes into account the right level of abstraction.
 Consider the example below.
 After a new instance of the